-When are you selling a home, the process can be complex.
-There are many considerations to take into account when selling a home, and if you have tenants in place, that can add another entire layer that needs to be considered before listing the home for sale.
+Selling a tenant occupied home can be a complex process.
+There are many considerations to take into account when selling a home, and if you have tenants in place, that can add another entire layer that needs to be factored in before listing the home for sale.
 Tenant cooperation is vital for the sale of the home.
 Keep in mind you will need the tenant to make sure the home is “show ready” prior to any showings to ensure that it shows in the best light to ensure the home has a good first impression.

 Once you have decided that you want to sell your home with tenants in place, establish the steps to complete the process.